netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

       http://prometheus.citrixservicemesh.com:9090/graph
       http://grafana.citrixservicemesh.com:3000

-## Verify Citrix ADC Observability Exporter as endpoints to Prometheus
+## Verify NetScaler Observability Exporter as endpoints to Prometheus

 1. Open **http://prometheus.citrixservicemesh.com:9090/graph** with a browser.

 2. Click **Status > Targets** and scroll down.
-Under `kubernetes-pods`, you can see the Citrix ADC Observability Exporter pod IP address as one of the entries.
+Under `kubernetes-pods`, you can see the NetScaler Observability Exporter pod IP address as one of the entries.

 ![](images/prometheus.png)

-To get pod IP address of Citrix ADC Observability Exporter deployed in `citrix-system`, run the command `kubectl get pods -o wide -n citrix-system` in the Kubernetes cluster.
+To get pod IP address of NetScaler Observability Exporter deployed in `netscaler-system`, run the command `kubectl get pods -o wide -n netscaler-system` in the Kubernetes cluster.

 ![](images/coe.png)